The Decision Architecture Under Siege

 Dr. Ceruto’s methodology targets the specific neural systems this research identifies.
 Real-Time Neuroplasticity does not offer career advice.
 It optimizes the prefrontal architecture responsible for generating career decisions of the highest strategic quality.

-The engagement begins with a Strategy Call — a focused conversation where Dr. Ceruto evaluates the nature and cognitive demands of your current career situation.
+The Strategy Call is a focused phone conversation where Dr. Ceruto evaluates the nature and cognitive demands of your current career situation.
 This is not a broad exploration.
 It is a precision assessment of whether neuroscience-based executive career work is the appropriate intervention.
+Key questions she evaluates: What is the specific cognitive bottleneck?
+How quickly does the executive reach cognitive depletion under sustained demand?

 References